|Top Scorer||B Robson (11)|

-Harvey knew he had to make changes and he sold Suddick to finance the arrival of centre-back McNamee, midfielder Elliot and winger Knox.
+Harvey knew he had to make changes and he sold Suddick to finance the arrival of centre-back McNamee, midfielder Elliot and winger Robson.

 R3 - The Sky Blues topped Division 2 and had already notched 51 League goals in comparison to United’s 20.
 Hilley was superb and Wyn Davies grabbed a hat-trick in a thrilling encounter.